-Research Supporting Additional Subscales
+Additional Subscales

-Student Engagement School-wide.
-Cognitive, behavioral, and emotional engagement have been shown to be related to multiple student outcomes, including academic achievement, school completion, and social-emotional adjustment (Brand et al., 2008; Fredricks et al., 2004; Furlong et al., 2005).
-Items assess the cognitive, behavioral, and emotional dimensions of school engagement, as conceptualized by Fredericks et al, 2004.
+Student Engagement Schoolwide.
+Items on this subscale assess the cognitive, behavioral, and emotional dimensions of school engagement, as conceptualized by Fredericks et al, 2004.
 As such, they tap cognitive engagement, which entails motivation (e.g., "Most students do their best in school."); behavioral engagement, which entails academic learning and positive conduct ("Most students pay attention in class."
 "Most students follow the rules in school."); and emotional engagement (e.g., "I feel happy in school.").
+Greater cognitive, behavioral, and emotional engagement have been shown to be related to multiple positive student outcomes.
+Students highly engaged in school have greater academic achievement, school completion, and social-emotional adjustment (Brand et al., 2008; Fredricks et al., 2004; Lei, Cui, & Zhou, 2018).
+They also demonstrate fewer behavior problems (Hirschfield & Gasper, 2011), including bullying (Yang, Sharkey, Reed, Chen, & Dowdy, 2018)

 Note.
-As with our Bullying Victimization Scale on the DSCS-S (student and teacher versions), student engagement is assessed at both school-wide and individual student levels (see pp. 19-20 for description of the Delaware Student Engagement Scale).
+Student engagement, as well as bullying victimization, is assessed at both schoolwide and individual student levels (see pp. 20-21 for a description of the Delaware Student Engagement Scale).